top of page

 What Is a Freight Broker?

 A freight broker acts as a middleman between shippers (who need freight moved) and carriers (like you, the driver).
-They are licensed by the FMCSA and legally authorized to broker freight contracts.
+They are licensed by the FMCSA and are legally authorized to broker freight contracts.
+Understanding this role is crucial for anyone in the trucking business.

 Key Responsibilities of a Freight Broker: